The bad news is that Jamie Oliver didn’t appear on my doorstep to be my personal chef this week.

 And no, Colonel Sanders is not filling in, in the absence of Jamie.

 Instead, I have a freezer full of homemade meals ready to go.
-(This is a rare occurrence for me – please allow one sentence for gloating).
+(This is a very rare occurrence for me – most of the time Dominoes fills in when I don’t want to cook – please allow this one sentence for

-Anyway, it took a whole lot less work than you might imagine.
+Anyway, it took a whole lot less work than I thought it would.

 Have you ever looked into at Once a Month Cooking and thought: nice idea, too much effort?